sf-wdi-22-23/modules-23/w04-associations-and-auth/project-1/README.md

 * **Friday, October 30th, 10:00am** - Project due and presentations!
 (Submission instructions and presentation details will be posted next week.)

-## ACCESS TO INSTRUCTORS
-We will have standups every morning at 10:00AM.
-We will schedule 1:1s throughout the week.
-We will also do mini lessons on certain topics if we notice that several people are running into the same issues.
+## SOURCES OF HELP/SUPPORT

+- the internet (the docs, tutorials, stack overflow, the module notes)
+- working with your classmates in Slack
+- working with your classmates in person (tear down that wall!)
+- instructor/student standups every morning at 10:00AM
+- scheduled 1:1s for each student throughout the project
+- breakout lessons on selected topics as needed
+- instructors and DiRs available in the classroom each weekday (but not all of them, all the time)
+- evening and weekend TAs